bouraoui-hamadou/archive_password_cracker/README.md

 The program uses C++ coroutines to implement the CombinationGenerator class, which generates all possible combinations of characters for the password guessing process.
 Coroutines are a powerful feature in modern C++ that allows the program to suspend and resume its execution, making it suitable for managing asynchronous tasks and iterating over a large number of possibilities efficiently.

+## Requirements

+To run this program, you need the following:

+1. C++20 Standard: This code utilizes C++20 features, so ensure that your compiler supports the C++20 standard.

+2. libarchive Library for C++: The program uses the libarchive library to handle ZIP archives.
+You can find the libarchive library at [https://github.com/libarchive/libarchive](https://github.com/libarchive/libarchive).
+Please refer to the documentation on the GitHub repository for installation instructions.

+## How to Compile

+To compile the code, follow these steps:

+1. Ensure that you have set up the g++-12 compiler on your system.

+2. Install the libarchive library for C++ by following the instructions on the GitHub repository: [https://github.com/libarchive/libarchive](https://github.com/libarchive/libarchive).

+3. Use Visual Studio Code (VSCode) with the provided tasks configuration to build the project.
+The tasks configuration includes the necessary flags for compilation, including support for coroutines and linking to the libarchive library.

+4. Open the terminal in VSCode and run the build task "C/C++: g++-12 build active file" to compile the code.

 ## Limitations

 - This code is designed purely for educational purposes.
 While it demonstrates the concept of password cracking and showcases the use of coroutines in C++, it is not intended for real-world use.
 There are more performant and secure password-cracking solutions available, and unauthorized access to encrypted content is illegal and unethical.